cpinnix/commanderpowerlevel/README.md

 Commanders in the nines should be top tier within the format.
 These commanders should:

-- Be among the top tier in competitive commander rankings.
+- Be among the top tier in competitive Commander rankings.
 - Usually facilitate interactions that can win the game before turn 4.

 Examples: